pauldubois98/AIME2024/README.md

+# Phantom Reinforcement Learning Dosimetrist Agent
-# Templates for submissions to the ICCR2024 conference
+## A submission to the ICCR2024 conference

 Recommended templates for submissions to the XXth International Conference on the use of Computers in Radiation therapy.